readthedocs/readthedocs.org/docs/user/environment-variables.rst

 Environment variables are configured and managed for a project's entire build process `with 2 exceptions <Environment variables and build environments>`_.

 Aside from storing secrets,
-there are :ref:`other patterns <environment-variables:Other patterns>` that take advantage of environment variables, for instance to reuse the same *monorepo* configuration in multiple documentation projects.
+there are :ref:`other patterns <environment-variables:Patterns of using environment variables>` that take advantage of environment variables, for instance to reuse the same *monorepo* configuration in multiple documentation projects.
 In cases where the environment variable isn't a secret, you should also be aware of the :ref:`alternatives to environment variables <environment-variables:Alternatives to environment variables>`.